0xsapra/ctf/hack/network.md

 * Display processId of process running on port
 `sudo lsof -t -i:9001`
+> List pid on port 9001

 # DNS lookup

 ### A Recode & DNS lookup

-** A Record is IP address.
+'A-Record' is IP address.
 When we Host a website we point A-Record to IP we want.
 A-Record Query is basically get IP address.

 `nslookup redhat.com`